hydrocarbon-tk/Hydrocarbon/site/parser_architecture.index.md

 - Scanner states do not generate completer rules
 - Scanner state branches do not utilize the `token` lexer mode.
 They instead have access to `byte`, `codepoint` and `class` lexer modes.
-- The completion of a scanner parser yields `token_type` and `token_length` values which can then be used by parse states to branch to appropriate states that ultimitaly consume the token span.
+- The completion of a scanner parser yields `token_type` and `token_length` values which can then be used by parse states to branch to appropriate states that ultimitally consume the token span.

 <!-- Bitfield data -->
 ### Pointer